Note 1. Summary of Significant Accounting Policies

 Unexpended Appropriations – Unexpended appropriations is the sum of undelivered orders and unobligated balances.
 Undelivered orders represent the amount of obligations incurred for goods or services ordered, but not yet received.
 An unobligated balance is the amount available after deducting cumulative obligations from total budgetary resources.
 As obligations for goods or services are incurred, the available balance is reduced.

-Cumulative Results of Operations - The cumulative results of operations include (1) the accumulated difference between revenues and financing sources less expenses since inception; (2) the Department's investment in capitalized assets financed by appropriation; (3) donations; and (4) unfunded liabilities, whose liquidation may require future congressional appropriations or other budgetary resources.
+Cumulative Results of Operations – The cumulative results of operations include the accumulated difference between revenues and financing sources less expenses since inception and donations.

 Net position of funds from dedicated collections (formerly “earmarked funds”) is separately disclosed.
 See Note 14.